Queen of Wands

 Reading the Card

-- A passion for getting things done.
-This can be in career or life
+- A Trait: A passion for getting things done, whether in your career or personal life.

-- The Queen of Wands can represent an older, practical person in your life.
-This can be a co-worker, relative or close friend who may have a leadership role (which may be implied via a ‘soft power’ role) yet is not full of airs and graces.
-A person who has known what she wants in the past and how to get it, and is willing to use that experience to help you.
-There is also a strong intuitive streak that means she can judge people well and play to their strengths.
-A charismatic and helpful person worth knowing!
+- A Mentor: An older, practical person in your life.
+This could be a co-worker, relative, or close friend in a leadership role (often wielding 'soft power') who lacks airs and graces.
+She knows what she wants, knows how to get it, and is willing to use that experience to help you.
+Her strong intuitive streak means she judges people well and plays to their strengths.
+A charismatic and helpful ally.

-- A beautiful and confident woman who is strong on family and career but also has causes or ideas that she is passionate about.
-Her passion and belief gets her places.
-She may also have an affinity with animals and nature.
+- An Ally or Lover: A beautiful, confident woman who is strong on family and career, but also champions causes or ideas she is passionate about.
+Her belief gets her places.
+She may also have a deep affinity with animals and nature.

-- When reversed, the card can represent a lack of confidence or being pushed into something you do not want.
-To fit you will have to lose your inner voice, or at least suppress it.
+- Lack of Confidence: When Reversed, the card can represent a lack of confidence, or being pushed into something you do not want.
+To fit in, you will have to lose your inner voice, or at least suppress it.

-The upright Queen of Wands represents a strong and confident woman who is passionate in what she believes.
-She is ambitious but also practical and helpful to others, and very able to communicate that help because she has a deep intuition and understands people and their aims or issues.
-A good person to know!
+The Upright Queen of Wands represents a strong, confident woman who is passionate about her beliefs.
+She is ambitious, practical, and helpful.
+She communicates that help effectively because she possesses deep intuition and understands people.
+She is an excellent person to know.

-When you see this card, it either represents a facet of her within what you are doing, or a woman in your life who fits her description.
+When you see this card, it either represents a facet of her within your own actions, or a specific woman in your life who fits her description.

-As a facet of your life the Queen of Wands represents making good, practical plans for the future, and more importantly, gives you the strength and confidence to see them to fruition.
-You will also have good ability to ‘read the room’ and have high soft skills - reading people and knowing their motivations.
+As a facet of your life, the Queen of Wands represents making good, practical plans for the future.
+More importantly, she gives you the strength and confidence to see them to fruition.
+You will have an excellent ability to 'read the room' and utilize high soft skills: reading people and knowing their motivations.

 As a person the Queen of wands can represent an older woman who already knows you.
 Irrespective of how long she has known you, she already knows you well and will provide good advice.

-Both women will appear extroverted in public but may have a warmer, deeply passionate side to them in personal relationships.
-They may sometimes be very frank and perhaps give you more truth than you need!
-Both women will also have a strong creative streak and will be good with novel ideas and expressing themselves.
+Both women will appear extroverted in public, but harbor a warmer, deeply passionate side in personal relationships.
+They may be incredibly frank, perhaps giving you more truth than you feel you need.
+Both women will also possess a strong creative streak, adept with novel ideas and self-expression.

-The reversed Queen of Wands is much like the upright (same passion, same sense of ambition and intuition) except that progress is blocked, usually by inner problems that block making success happen; a block on the inner voice that would normally drive towards solving problems and opening the way to success.
+The Reversed Queen of Wands possesses the same passion, ambition, and intuition as the Upright card, but her progress is blocked.
+This is usually caused by inner problems that prevent success: a block on the inner voice that normally drives problem-solving and opens the way forward.

 - A lack of self-confidence.

-- A feeling of being trapped or overwhelmed by a situation, causing sudden bouts of anger, frustration, or making illogical decisions.
+- Feeling trapped or overwhelmed by a situation, leading to sudden bouts of anger, frustration, or illogical decisions.

-- Trying to solve problems through force of will, passion and understanding the motivations of the people involved but not realizing the problem has a complexity of its own, and the methods being used will fail through the lack of this insight.
+- Forcing solutions: Trying to solve problems purely through force of will or passion.
+You may understand the motivations of the people involved, but fail to realize the problem has a structural complexity of its own.

-- The person who is the Queen of Wands in your life being overly domineering or aggressive, or solving the problem the way she sees it rather than the way you see it, or making limiting conditions on you (especially when things are not going to plan).
+- A domineering influence: The person acting as the Queen of Wands in your life is becoming aggressive.
+She is solving the problem her way rather than yours, or placing limiting conditions upon you (especially when things are not going to plan).

-- The person who is the Queen of Wands in your life being obsessed at a superficial level, wanting beauty or the trappings of success rather than actual success.
+- Superficial obsession: The person acting as the Queen of Wands is obsessed at a superficial level, desiring beauty or the trappings of success rather than actual, grounded success.

-In all these situations, there will be a need to stand still rather than move forward.
-Use this time to understand not just your passion and motivations, but also the deeper issues that are driving insecurity and lack of confidence or conflict, and take steps to resolve those before continuing with the problem.
-You may find that these issues are the real problem.
+In all these situations, there is a need to stand still rather than move forward.
+Use this time to understand not just your passion and motivations, but the deeper issues driving your insecurity, lack of confidence, or conflict.
+Take steps to resolve those internal blocks before continuing with the external problem.
+You may find that these inner issues are the real problem.

 Card Design Process